arangodb/spring-data-demo/README.md

 Object[] runner = new Object[] { CrudRunner.class, ByExampleRunner.class, DerivedQueryRunner.class, RelationsRunner.class, AQLRunner.class };
 ```

-We called our new method with a value of `21`.
-Many of our characters have `age` with a value `null`, these also don't fit in our filter condition.
-Accordingly our console output should look like this:
+We passed the value of `21` to our new method.
+Many of our characters have `age` with a value `null`, these also don't fit into our filter condition.
+Accordingly, our console output should look like this:

 ```
 # AQL queries